 Knowledge: Table of Values

 The table of values is a numerical representation of a pattern.
-In the table of values, each shape is associated with a term (shape 1 at term 1, shape 2 at shape 2…).
+In the table of values, each shape is associated with a term (shape 1 at term 1, shape 2 at term 2…).
 This table makes it easier to identify number patterns and analyze change.
-After organizing the data in a table of values, students observe two representations of the same rule: the one created with materials or a drawing and the nnumber pattern in the table of values.
+After organizing the data in a table of values, students observe two representations of the same rule: the one created with materials or a drawing and the number pattern in the table of values.

 The table of values can be vertical or horizontal.